Spwilson87/Video-game-tracker/README.md

 * To utilise containers to host and deploy your application.
 * To create a continuous integration (CI)/continuous deployment (CD) pipeline that will automatically test, build and deploy your application.
 ## Time issue<a name="time"></a>
-I ran out of time due to an unprecedented amount disruption in the class where the tutor would stop for nearly an hour at a time to help one person(9 times out of 10 the issues where nothing to do with what we was doing) we was just left sitting there waiting, This was a daily occurence(which would equate to roughly 40hours, evidence in the class recordings).
-We also had a 2 days with no tutor so left to teach ourself, we swapped tutors numerous times an when they came in they had no idea what we was up to or even what we was ment to be learnin through the course.
+I ran out of time due to an unprecedented amount disruption in the class where the tutor would stop for nearly an hour at a time to help one person(9 times out of 10 the issues where nothing to do with what we was doing) we was just left sitting there waiting.
+This was a daily occurence(which would equate to roughly 40hours, evidence in the class recordings).<br>

+We also had a 2 days with no tutor so left to teach ourself, we swapped tutors numerous times an when they came in they had no idea what we was up to or even what we was ment to be learnin through the course.<br>

 So there was so much more we could have learnt in this time.
 We also had to ask the tutor for 3 days to do our project, if we had not we either doing it our own free time if you had any(people working afterwards or have parental responsibilities), or try to work on it while the tutor was teaching us stuff in the background.
 We had to forego 3 days of learning azure cloud beacuse of the disruptions.

 ## Table of Contents